 The answer is a grey pistol held out rigid.
 Then a shot.
 For the moment Mac goes deaf.
 The white teeth still flashing.
 He knows he felt a breeze, like a fly.
 The Monte Carlo blasts through the red, down and away.

 Mac leaves the Fury, makes it to the lot, retches on concrete.
 He coughs and spits.
 No other cars come by this time of night.
-The Fury is still idling; he clomps back.
+He clomps back to the still-idling Fury.
 There's no evidence that anything ever happened.

 "Fourth . . . third . . . hold up at second," his voice a little quivery now, not unlike baseball announcers after a ninth inning turnaround.
 Driving on, he encircles the residential neighborhoods beside the river.
 All the way out to Deborah Drive to the bypass, down fast food row, past the all-night Holiday Grille where people wore suits, the TV broadcasting station, and then the park.

-The infamous restrooms.
+The infamous public restrooms.
 He knew more about stuff like that now.

 Then he pulls over, stops.
 As though remembering for the first time.
 Was that a Monte Carlo down there near sixth?
 He's never not driven past something, even cop cars, lights going, ambulance sirens howling for a wreck.
 But he can't go down there now.
 A few things have happened for sure, but nobody has ever actually shot at him before.